EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 operations the respective packages belong to.

 The attacks can be performed on any security protocol where the attacker can delay the delivery of a message.
-This incluses DTLS, IPsec, and most OSCORE configurations.
-The attacks does not work on TCP with TLS or OSCORE (with TLS-like sequence number handling) as in these cases no messages can be delivered before the delayed message.
+This includes DTLS, IPsec, and most OSCORE configurations.
+The attacks do not work on TCP with TLS or OSCORE (with TLS-like sequence number handling) as in these cases no messages can be delivered before the delayed message.